 - Check with her on how she is sleeping.
 If this is a problem, consider how she might gain support from a partner or family.
 Expressing a night-time bottle might give her a break.

 - Provide the opportunity to talk without her partner present to give an opportunity where relevant to explore issues such as domestic violence.
-(30% of domestic violence begins in pregnancy.)
+(Domestic violence often begins in pregnancy.)

 - Check blood pressure - particularly if it was previously high.